-Vaping is much less harmful than smoking as the vapour created from a vape device contains significantly fewer harmful chemicals than cigarette smoke.
+Vaping is much less harmful than smoking.
+The vapour created from a vape device contains significantly fewer harmful chemicals than cigarette smoke.

-Don’t take our word for it - Public Health England’s regularly updated review of evidence has consistently found that vaping is at least 95 per cent less harmful than smoking, a view endorsed by a number of reputable public health bodies including the Royal College of Physicians, Cancer Research UK, and the British Medical Association.
+Don’t take our word for it!
+Public Health England’s regularly updated review of evidence has consistently found that vaping is at least 95 per cent less harmful than smoking.
+This view is endorsed by a number of reputable public health bodies including the Royal College of Physicians, Cancer Research UK, and the British Medical Association.

 Is vaping better than smoking?

 Vaping is at least 95 per cent less harmful than smoking*.
-We are avid supporters of vaping and believe that it’s much better than smoking but here’s the science, so you can make up your own mind:
+We are avid supporters of vaping and believe that it’s much better than smoking.
+Below is the science, so you can make up your own mind.

 Smoking involves the combustion of tobacco leaves and a number of additives.
-This produces a large amount of toxic chemicals with serious health effects that include cancer, impotence and heart disease.
+This produces a large amount of toxic chemicals with serious health effects.
+These health effects include cancer, impotence and heart disease.

-Vaping does not involve any combustion, using significantly lower temperatures to heat up e-liquid, which itself is made of just a few ingredients (PG/VG, nicotine and flavour).
+Vaping does not involve any combustion.
+It uses significantly lower temperatures to heat up the e-liquid.
+E-liquid itself is made of just a few ingredients (PG/VG, nicotine and flavour).
 The result is a vapour that contains significantly fewer toxicants than cigarette smoke.

 *Public Health England conducts regular research into the safety of vaping – its most recent report states that vaping is at least 95 per cent less harmful than smoking.